openlibraryenvironment/reshare-doc/doc/2019-12-16--integration-notes.md

 ### Server configuration

-* Since https://demo.reshare-dev.indexdata.com/ is the main system used in demonstrating ReShare, and the one that receives OpenURL requests from VuFind, we need to configure it to know where the shared index web-service it, and what credentials to use, so it can obtain bib records.
+* Since https://demo.reshare-dev.indexdata.com/ is the main system used in demonstrating ReShare, and the one that receives OpenURL requests from VuFind, we need to configure it to know where the shared index web-service it, and what credentials to use, so it can obtain bib records. **[DONE]**

 * We also need to set up NCIP configuration for that demo service, most likely to Millersville's NCIP service.